10 Harmless Snakes Living In Thailand

 Image owner: Thai National Parks – CC BY-SA 4.0

-This non-venomous snake is rarely seen, yet found across the whole of Thailand.
-Variable reed snakes measure 49cm at the most and are burrowers, which never climb trees and stick to the ground exclusively.
-Their main habitats are forests, and while they dislike water, they’ve been spotted on the ground near rocky areas of waterfalls, such as Sungai Buweh waterfall in Malaysia.
+This non-venomous snake is rarely seen, yet appears across the whole of Thailand.
+Collared reed snakes measure 49cm at the most, and are burrowers, which only occasionally climb into trees and stick to the ground almost exclusively.
+Their main habitats are hilly forests, and while they dislike water, they’ve been spotted near rocky areas of waterfalls, such as Sungai Buweh waterfall in Malaysia.

-The collared reed snake (Calamaria pavimentata) has complex yet ordered patterns with a mildly iridescent sheen, with shades of green and blue manifesting in the light.
+The collared reed snake (Calamaria pavimentata) has complex yet ordered patterns, with a mildly iridescent sheen, with shades of green and blue manifesting under bright lights.
 Before the neck, a random creamy patch begins.
-At the neck itself, a dense brown patch kicks in, before the creamy colour returns on the snake’s chin, and brown on the top of its head.
-Their belly is also creamy, contrasting against the brown back.
+At the neck itself, a dense brown patch kicks in, before the creamy colour returns on the snake’s chin, and brown on top of its head.
+Their belly is also creamy, contrasting against the brown/bluish back.

-Calamaria pavimentata has beady black eyes, and belongs to the same Calamaria family as the pink-headed reed snake, a classic blue coral snake mimic.
-This is a Thai equivalent of the US night snake: a species which is everywhere, yet flies under everyone’s nose because of its secretive habits.
-Even with modern science, we know little about them – hence why we’re mainly talking about their appearance.
+Calamaria pavimentata has beady black eyes, and belongs to the same Calamaria genus as the pink-headed reed snake, a classic coral snake mimic.
+Around southeast Asia, collared reed snakes are also found in Vietnam, Laos, Taiwan, Malaysia, etc. This is a species which is everywhere, yet flies under everyone’s radar because of its secretive habits.
+Even with modern science, we know little about the collared reed snake – hence why we’re mainly talking about their appearance.

 Leave a Comment